-The Lone Star target currently encompasses three areas: Lone Star in the centre, O'Neil to the west, and Pioneer to the east, across a total length so far of approximately four kilometers of drill testing in proximity to the Bonanza Fault (see News Release dated 10 January 2018).
-The Lone Star target, associated with the Bonanza Fault, was first drilled in late 2016, was the focus of the 2017 drilling and exploration program, and will also be the main focus of the 2018 program.
+The Lone Star target currently encompasses three areas: Lone Star in the centre, O'Neil to the west, and Pioneer to the east, across a total length so far of approximately four kilometers of drill testing in proximity to the Bonanza Fault (see News Release dated January 10, 2018).
+The Lone Star target, associated with the Bonanza Fault, was first drilled in late 2016, was the focus of the 2017 and 2018 drilling and exploration program.